Capital punishment in Malaysia: Repealed offences

+The Internal Security Act 1960 which contains the 2 offences above has been repealed and replaced by the Security Offences (Special Measures) Act 2012, with effect from 31 July 2012.

+Rules and procedures regarding death sentence

 Only High Courts had jurisdiction in capital cases.
 Appeals to the Court of Appeal and the Federal Court are automatic.
 The last resort for the convicted is to plead pardon for clemency.
 Pardons or clemency were granted by the Ruler or Yang di-Pertua Negeri (Governor) of the state where the crime was committed or the Yang di-Pertuan Agong if the crime was committed in the Federal Territories or when involving members of the armed forces.
 Death sentences were carried out by hanging as provided in Section 277 of the Criminal Procedure Code.

 Pregnant women and minors may not be sentenced to death.
 In lieu of the death penalty, women pregnant at the time of sentencing would have their sentences reduced to life imprisonment as provided by Section 275 of the Criminal Procedure Code, while juvenile offenders would be detained at the pleasure of the Ruler, Governor or Yang di-Pertuan Agong depending on where the crime was committed as provided by the Child Act 2001.